cobwebch/external_import/Documentation/User/Overview/Index.rst

    **Connector callback**

-   In this step the connector is called again in case one wishes to
+   In this step the connector is called again in case one wishes to perform some clean up operations on the source from which the data was imported (for example, mark the source data as having been imported).
+The :code:`postProcessOperations()` method of the connector API is called.

+   This step is called even if the process was aborted, so that error handling can happen with regards to the connector.

 .. php:namespace:: Cobweb\ExternalImport\Step